ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 Inputs:

-- cli_cfg: A `ClientConfig` struct.
+- `cli_cfg`: A `ClientConfig` struct.
-- token:   A byte-encoded `RedemptionToken` struct.
+- `token`:   A byte-encoded `RedemptionToken` struct.
-- aux:     A byte array corresponding to arbitrary auxiliary data.
+- `aux`:     A byte array corresponding to arbitrary auxiliary data.

 Outputs:

-- tag:     A byte array that is used as part of the client's message in the redemption phase of the protocol.
+- `tag`:     A byte array that is used as part of the client's message in the redemption phase of the protocol.

 ### PP_Verify